cynicsketch/nix-mineral/README.md

 ## Scope
 Reasonably harden NixOS in a way that can be quickly deployed by the end user.

-`nix-mineral` primarily aims to configure, *not* install additional software unless the user explicitly does so (with the exception of AppArmor, since it's not known to cause any issues and has no functioning alternatives on NixOS).
-Although some alternate software could be considered more "secure" due to improved memory safety among other metrics, we avoid automatic replacements by default to help preserve user freedom.
+`nix-mineral` primarily aims to configure, *not* install additional software unless the user explicitly does so.
+There are specific exceptions for software which is not known to cause any problems to any workflow.
+Refer to [our contribution guidelines](docs/CONTRIBUTING.md) for more information on what we choose to exclude.

 Threat model assumes non-governmental adversaries, and anonymity is not considered.